 Markets are perfect places to buy fresh fruit and vegetables, cheese, meat, baked goods, and other specialty foods.
 If nothing else, it is fun to visit one just to experience the sights and sounds of a living and breathing city — and to grab a cheap lunch.

 Best Farmers Markets in Paris

 Most Farmers Markets are open one or two days a week.
 They set up early and are normally open until early afternoon.
 There are multiple markets in every Paris neighborhood but here are a few of our favorites:

-The biggest and best open air market in Paris — with over 100 stalls selling just about anything you can imagine.
-And on Saturday local artist set up and sell their works (there is no food though).
+The biggest and best open-air market in Paris — with over 100 stalls selling just about anything you can imagine.
+And on Saturday local artists set up and sell their works (there is no food though).

 Boulevard Richard Lenoir, 75011

 Thursday, 7am-2.30pm // Sunday, 7am-3pm.

 Marché aux Enfants Rouges

 Hidden away behind nondescript metal doors in the Marais, this maze of a market is the oldest covered market in Pairs.
 In addition to fruit, vegetables, cheese, bread, and flowers, you’ll find that this market specializes in ready-to-eat meals from just about all parts of the globe.